4 Best Day Trips to Giethoorn from Amsterdam

 • Duration: between 6 - 10 hours.

-• What the tour may include: local professional guide service.
+• What the tour may include: professional local guide service.
 Shuttle service to and from the accommodation.
 Excursion to Giethoorn.
 Cruise through Giethoorn.
 Tour to Afsluitdijk.
 Lunch.

 2. Day trip to Giethoorn and Zaanse Schans from Amsterdam